tarowatanabe/trance/README.rst

 =============

-Trance parser is an implementation of transition-based neural constituent parsing proposed by ..., a transition-based parser with neural networks to score all the derivation histories.
+Trance parser is an implementation of transition-based neural constituent parsing proposed by Taro Watanabe, a transition-based parser with neural networks to score all the derivation histories.

 - Model1: no feedback from stack
 - Model2: feedback from stack in the shift